BitPangea/bitpangea/thecodex/003-world-properties/codex-WP-S-II/codex-WP-S-II-region.md

 Region describes coherent large-scale portions recognized within that scope.

-Together, WP-I and WP-II establish the currently adopted Spatial Properties of the World Properties Domain.
+Together, WP-S-I and WP-S-II establish the currently adopted Spatial Properties of the World Properties Domain.

 ---